Get to GitHub·Beginner

 Why you need GitHub and how to get there from any AI coding tool.

-FinishKit needs your code in a GitHub repository to scan it.
-If you built your app with an AI tool, your code is probably sitting inside that tool's environment.
-It's not on GitHub yet.
+FinishKit cloud scans need your code in a GitHub repository.
+If you built your app with an AI tool, your code might still be sitting inside that tool's environment.

 This section walks you through getting your code to GitHub, tool by tool.